Cleaner Shrimp Care Guide: The Reef Tank’s Most Fascinating Cleanup Crew Member

 Tank Requirements

-While cleaner shrimp won’t explore all a reef tank has to offer, they can be very active within their own given territory.
+While cleaner shrimp won’t explore all a reef tank has to offer, they is very active within their own given territory.
 These shrimp set up stations for fish to get cleaned, often at the top or side of the rockwork.
-They’ll usually use these rocks as areas to sleep and to hide while molting as well.
+They’ll use these rocks as areas to sleep and to hide while molting as well.
 There, they will scavenge for food in and around the rocks and accommodate any fish that want to be cleaned.

 Cleaner shrimp do not require any special water parameters.
 However, like other invertebrates, they are extremely sensitive to traces of copper in the water as well as high nitrates.
 Contrary to popular belief though, invertebrates do need some traces of copper present in the water for healthy shell growth.
 Large amounts, like those found in some aquarium medications, will be deadly.